Current Issues and Events (UIL): Determining the Winner

+The first and second place team at each level of competition receives individual medals and a team award, often a plaque or trophy.
+At state, the coach for the individual state champion and team state champion for each conference receives a gold UIL coaches pin.
 At the state level, though no points are awarded, the third-place team is still draped with medals and a plaque just like the second and first place teams.

-List of prior winners
+List of Prior Winners

 Individual

 NOTE: For privacy reasons, only the winning school is shown.